glacier-modding/glaciermodding.org/docs/modding/customcampaigns/using_navkit.md

 In GlacierKit, go to the `Text tools` tab on the left sidebar and enter `[assembly:/_pro/scenes/missions/hitman_campaign_demo/mission_bank/scene_bank.navp].pc_navp` into the `Hash calculator`.
 Click the copy icon next to the `Hex` field, to copy the value `00DCA47815BC371B`.

 Let's save another copy of our NAVP file, this time to the actual mod.
-In NavKit, click the `Save Navp` button and navigate to `[HITMAN DIRECTORY]/Simple Mod Framework/Mods/HitmanCampaignDemo/content/chunk12/`, and use our hashed value `00DCA47815BC371B` for the name.
+In NavKit, click the `Save Navp` button and navigate to `[HITMAN DIRECTORY]/Simple Mod Framework/Mods/HitmanCampaignDemo/content/bank/chunk12/`, and use our hashed value `00DCA47815BC371B` for the name.

 Now the game will be able to find and load our NAVP file.

 ## Using the AIRG file in your custom scene
 Let's do the same thing for the AIRG file.

 In GlacierKit, go to the `scenario_raccoon.brick` file and click the `Open in editor` button, and in the `Tree` view, search for `airg`.
-You will see a node called `AI Reasoning Grid`.
+You will see a node named `AI Reasoning Grid`.
 If you click that node, you will see that the `resource` field is set to:
 `[assembly:/_pro/scenes/missions/greedy/mission_raccoon/scene_raccoon_basic_scene.airg].pc_airg`

 ![airg_original_node.jpg](resources/airg_original_node.jpg)